zchicoine/KEE/README.md

 ## Usage

-    KEE.unread_emails
+    kee = KEE.new

-    return Array of emails, each email is a Hash with the following format {subject:,body:,from:,reply_to:,date:}. [] otherwise
+    #:return Array of emails, each email is a Hash with the following format {subject:,body:,from:,reply_to:,date:}. [] otherwise

-## Contributing

-TODO: Write Contribution instructions here
+    kee.unread_emails

+    # :description establish a connection to a gmail account
+    # see https://github.com/nfo/gmail_xoauth for more info
+    # :param [option Hash] {auth_type: :basic , :email_address,:password}
+    KEE.config_connection(config)